-1. Part 5 is a reporting of claim count information in one location, all of which should have been reported in the current or previous Annual Statements.
-Section 1 shows the number of claims closed with loss payment, as previously reported in Part 3, Column 11.
-Section 2 shows the number of claims outstanding, as previously reported in Part 1, Column 25, for all years, since this information has always been required in Schedule P. Section 3 shows the number of claims reported, as previously reported in Part 1, Column 12.
+Part 5, Section 1 shows the cumulative number of claims closed with loss payment.
+Column 10 of Part 5, Section 1 ties to Column 11 of Part 3, except for the values in the Prior Row.
+Lines 3 through 11 of Column 11 of Part 3 of the prior year’s Schedule P tie to Lines 2 through 10 of Column 9 of Part 5, Section 1 of the current Schedule P. Similarly, Part 3 of older years’ Schedule P maps to Columns 1 through 8 of the current year’s Part 5, Section 1.

+Part 5, Section 2 shows the number of claims outstanding as of the year-end in the column header.
+Column 10 of Part 5, Section 2 ties to Column 25 of Part 1.
+Lines 3 through 11 of Column 25 of Part 1 of the prior year’s Schedule P tie to Lines 2 through 10 of Column 9 of Part 5, Section 2 of the current Schedule P. Similarly, Column 25 of Part 1 of older years’ Schedule P maps to Columns 1 through 8 of the current year’s Part 5, Section 2.

+Part 5, Section 3 shows the cumulative number of claims reported.
+Column 10 of Part 5, Section 3 ties to Column 12 of Part 1, except for the Prior Row.
+Lines 3 through 11 of Column 12 of Part 1 of the prior year’s Schedule P tie to Lines 2 through 10 of Column 9 of Part 5, Section 3 of the current Schedule P. Similarly, Part 1 of older years’ Schedule P maps to Columns 1 through 8 of the current year’s Part 5, Section 3.

-2. All claim count information reported in Schedule P should be on a “direct and assumed” basis and should reconcile.
+2. All claim count information reported in Schedule P should be on a “direct and assumed” basis.
 “Direct and assumed” means direct plus the proportion of a pool plus proportional reinsurance assumed.
 The same percentage used for dollar amounts should also be used for the claim counts.

-The Prior Row:
+Prior Row:

-3. In Section 1, the Prior Row should show the number of claims closed with loss payment in each respective year for prior years.
+3. In Section 1, the Prior Row should show the number of claims closed with loss payment in the calendar year corresponding to the column header for all incurred years prior to the most recent 10 years.

-4. In Section 2, the Prior Row should show the number of claims outstanding in each respective year for prior years.
+4. In Section 2, the Prior Row should show the number of claims outstanding as of the year-end in the column header for all incurred years prior to the most recent 10 years.

-5. In Section 3, the Prior Row should show the number of claims reported in each respective year for prior years.
+5. In Section 3, the Prior Row should show the number of claims reported in the calendar year corresponding to the column header for all incurred years prior to the most recent 10 years.
 Even though Schedule P, Part 1, Column 12, does not require prior row information, reporting entities should have this information available.
 If not, reasonable estimates should be made.

 SCHEDULE P – PART 6